llewelyndramayo/CS-3203N/README.md

 </p>

 <p align="center">
-  Welcome to the repository for **3203N assignments**.
+  Welcome to the repository for <strong><em>3203N assignments</em></strong>.
 All coursework, projects, and related materials will be stored here.
 </p>

 <p align="center"><strong>Contributors</strong></p>